dinesvlarsen/Tema5-gruppe4/README.md

 # in(dex)
-School project where we got a <a href="https://www.figma.com/file/sxH62WNwY8WkIxnJgTUOOp/in(dex)" targetr="_blank_">design prototype</a> and "database" file containing all of the data needed for the website.
+School project where we got a <a href="https://www.figma.com/file/sxH62WNwY8WkIxnJgTUOOp/in(dex)" target="_blank_">design prototype</a> and "database" file containing all of the data needed for the website.
 We worked in groups of 5, while using/practicing work methodology like SCRUM, MVP and kanban(github projects).

 ## How to run on your local machine